 Dealing with Damage Deposit Disputes

-Co-living units tend to have a higher turnover rate than traditional apartments, so you’re likely to regularly deal with damage deposit disputes.
-The key to minimizing these disputes is having a detailed and well-written lease agreement that clearly outlines unit cleanliness and damage upon move-out expectations.
+Co-living units tend to have a higher turnover rate than traditional apartments, so you’ll likely deal with damage deposit disputes regularly.
+The key to minimizing these disputes is having a detailed and well-written lease agreement clearly outlining unit cleanliness and damage upon move-out expectations.
 You should also perform move-in and move-out inspections with each tenant so that there’s documentation of the condition of the unit at both points in time.

 Handling Noise Complaints